AglaiaNorza/obsidian-vault/multicore/08 - OpenMP, Shared Memory Programming.md

 - `lastprivate` ⟶ behaves like the `private` clause, but the thread finishing the *last iteration of the sequential block* copies the value of its object to the "outside" object
 - `threadprivate` ⟶ creates a thread-specific persistent storage for global data;
 	- `copyin` is used in conjunction with the `threadprivate` clause to initialise the threadprivate copies of a team of threads from the master thread's variables
+	- `copyprivate` could also be used - in that case, the value of a private variable is changed by a thread entering the parallel region, and, at the end of the section, is broadcasted to the other threads' private copies of the variable (see example)

 > [!example] example
 > ```C